 Red Hat has released updated software for registered subscribers at the following link: Red Hat Network.
 Red Hat packages can be updated on Red Hat Enterprise Linux versions 5 and later by using the yum tool.

-VMware has released an additional security advisory and software patches to address the Intel CPU process prediction information disclosure vulnerability.
+VMware has released an additional security advisory and software updates to address the Intel CPU process branch prediction information disclosure vulnerability.
 Red Hat has also released an additional security advisory and updated packages to address this vulnerability.

 Red Hat Enterprise Linux ELS (Extended Life Cycle Support)